purepelmen/NativeMonoEmbedded-App/README.md

 > From my understanding, Mono CLR by default tries first to locate native libs near the assembly containing the P/Invoke method.
 So P/Invoke-s should work fine.
 However this is not the case with `NativeLibrary.Load()` calls.
 For example Silk.NET doesn't work when native libs are placed in the 'Managed' folder automatically.
 They must be placed near the executable.

 > So I specified the RID when executing `dotnet publish`, and that's the only thing I did.
 I decided not to add the 'Managed' library in the shared libs search paths because I need consistent support for it on all desktop OS.
 On Windows I can do this easily at runtime by `AddDllDirectory()`, while on Linux only `RPATH` seems to work as I want which is deprecated and discouraged from using, so I won't rely on it.
+- [ ] Put multiple System.Private.CoreLib for different architectures in `NativeApp.Android`.
+> This library probably has some native code or something, and at least this framework lib should be dublicated.
+The others are probably safe to overwrite with only one architecture variant.
 - [ ] Debugger?